-At the conclusion of the semester, the BSW Field Instructor will assess the student's level of performance for each practice behavior indicator in the last column.
-The BSW Field Instructor should discuss the final evaluation with the student.
+At midterm and the conclusion of the semester, the BSW Field Instructor will assess the student's level of performance for each practice behavior indicator in the last column.
+The BSW Field Instructor should discuss the evaluation with the student.
 It is permissible and encouraged to type/write notes detailing feedback and growth opportunities.
 Student performance will be rated according to the following scale:

-- 0 Not Applicable (Please place N/A when there has not been adequate opportunity to complete the task or objective) - 1 = Grade of "F" Unsatisfactory (did not meet expectations, or no evidence of practice behavior) - 2 = Grade of "D" Marginal Performance (minimal effort &/or performance; or evidence the practice behavior is just beginning to emerge) - 3 = Grade of "C" Emergent Performance (does not meet minimum expected level of performance for a BSW student but evidence of the practice behavior is beginning to emerge) - 4 = Grade of "B" Above Average Performance (efforts consistently went above expectations in demonstrating the practice behavior; this is the minimal expected level of performance for all BSW students) - 5 = Grade of "A" Outstanding Performance (consistently exceeded expectations through exceptional performance in demonstrating practice behavior)
+- 0 Not Applicable (N/A) (no evidence of practice behavior; or, there has not been adequate opportunity to complete the practice task[s] or behavior--appropriate at mid-term only) - 1 = Emergent Performance (some evidence of the practice behavior beginning to emerge) - 2 = Marginal Performance (Meets minimum level of performance in demonstrating the practice behavior) - 3 = Meeting Performance Expectations (efforts consistently demonstrate practice behavior at an acceptable level of performance for a BSW student; this is the minimal expected level of performance for all BSW students) - 4 = Exceeding Performance Expectations (efforts consistently exceed expectations in demonstrating the practice behavior through exceptional performance)